richolson-apexsystems/canvas-video-express-example/readme.md

-This is a basic application that illustrates how to use rtsp-relay with Dockerized rtsp-simple-server acting as an RTSP stream proxy.
+This is a basic application that illustrates how to use rtsp-relay with Dockerized rtsp-simple-server acting as an RTSP stream proxy running under Express.

 #### VSCode